• Skip to primary navigation

 • Frozen Peas & Carrots

 • Cream of Chicken Soup – You can find a can of this in the canned goods section of the grocery store.
-If you prefer to make your own Cream of Chicken soup, try this recipe.
+If you make your own homemade condensed cream of chicken soup.

 • Montreal Chicken Seasoning – I buy mine from Amazon.
 I love this seasoning because it has the flavor of 6+ spices, but you only have to measure one thing.